-Yandex Inženjer Podataka plata u Moscow Metro Area | RUB 2.94M-RUB 5.16M+ | Levels.fyi
+Yandex Inženjer podataka Plata u Moscow Metro Area | RUB 2.94M-RUB 5.16M+ | Levels.fyi

-Inženjer Podataka naknada in Moscow Metro Area u Yandex kreće se od RUB 2.94M year za G15 do RUB 5.16M year za G17.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Inženjer podataka kompenzacija in Moscow Metro Area u Yandex kreće se od RUB 2.94M po year za G15 do RUB 5.16M po year za G17.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa